lukahukur/trading-app/README.md

 ## Run Locally

-First, you should create postgreSQL db depending on schema.prisma
+First, you should create postgreSQL db and migrate schema.prisma

 Then, install all of the dependencies for server
 ```bash